x-kenshi/node/doc/api/util.md

 * `superConstructor` {Function}

 Usage of `util.inherits()` is discouraged.
 Please use the ES6 `class` and `extends` keywords to get language level inheritance support.
-Also note that the two styles are [semantically incompatible][].
+The two styles are [semantically incompatible][].

 Inherit the prototype methods from one [constructor][] into another.
 The prototype of `constructor` will be set to a new object created from `superConstructor`.

 This mainly adds some input validation on top of `Object.setPrototypeOf(constructor.prototype, superConstructor.prototype)`.
 As an additional convenience, `superConstructor` will be accessible through the `constructor.super_` property.

 ```js
 const util = require('node:util');